vaynermedia/Alexa-Specs/README.md

 * 640x480 or 1280x720 recommended resolution
 * 1280x720 maximum resolution (4K not supported)

-# Invocation Names
-This is the key phrase used to launch your skill.
-Good invocation names...
-* Should be longer than one syllable
-* Can’t include “The”
-* Are easy to pronounce

 # [Writing & Designing for Alexa](https://developer.amazon.com/docs/custom-skills/voice-design-best-practices-legacy.html)

 The highest rated Alexa skills do one thing, and do it very well.
 Navigating lots of options is easy to do in a website, but difficult in a voice experience.
 When designing an Alexa skill, it's best to K.I.S.S. (that's “Keep it simple, stupid!”)